lindaxie7/PyBer-analysis/README.md

 # PyBer-analysis

 ## Overview of Project
-The purpose of this project is to create a summary DataFrame of the ride-sharing data by city type, and then create a multiple-line graph that shows the total weekly fares for each city type, to analyze how the data differs by city type, provide business recommendations to the CEO for addressing any disparities among the city types, and how those differences can be used by decision-makers at PyBer.
+The purpose of this project is to create a summary DataFrame of the ride-sharing data by city type, and then create a multiple-line graph that shows the total weekly fares for each city type, to analyze how the data differs by city type, and how those differences can be used by decision-makers at PyBer, provide business recommendations to the CEO for addressing any disparities among the city types.

 ## Results